flowplayer/api-docs/source/includes/_livestreams.md

 HTTP status | Description
 ----------- | --------------------------------------------
-401         | If authorization fails for your request 404         | If the specified Site or livestream is not found
+401         | If authorization fails for your request 404         | If the specified Workspace or livestream is not found

 ## Create livestream